A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\stitle{Data Discovery.} At L2, rather than statically producing metadata or schema descriptions, data agents actively engage with real data systems, perceive environmental signals, and iteratively refine their outputs.
-Such partial autonomy enables adaptive discovery aligned with the dynamic nature of enterprise-scale repositories.
+\stitle{Data Discovery.} At L2, data agents actively engage with data systems to enable adaptive discovery in dynamic data lakes.
+Below, we present representative advances.

-\ptitle{Direct Interaction with Data Repositories.} Some L2 data agents interface directly with repositories such as data lakes or relational databases.
-Through exploratory queries and schema traversal, they dynamically uncover structural and semantic characteristics of the underlying datasets.
-LEDD~\cite{an2025ledd} exemplifies this paradigm by enabling data agents to actively interact with large-scale data lakes through a federated access layer.
-During discovery, the data agent queries the data lake via IGinX to retrieve schema and column metadata, analyzes content patterns in real time, and derives semantic representations through integrated LLMs reasoning.
-These representations are then iteratively refined through clustering and re-querying of the repository, forming a feedback loop that updates hierarchical catalogs and relation graphs as the environment evolves.
-Similarly, DataVoyager~\cite{majumder2024data} interacts directly with live data repositories by ingesting structured datasets, parsing schema information, and sampling table contents to perceive statistical patterns.
-Guided by these environmental signals, it autonomously issues analytical queries to explore correlations and latent structures, forming a data-centric interaction loop.
+\ptitle{Direct Interaction with Data Repositories.} Some L2 agents directly interact with repositories via exploratory queries and schema traversal to dynamically uncover structural and semantic characteristics.
+LEDD~\cite{an2025ledd} actively queries large-scale data lakes via a federated access layer, querying metadata and analyzing content patterns in real-time to derive semantic representations, which are iteratively refined through a feedback loop that updates hierarchical catalogs and relation graphs.
+DataVoyager~\cite{majumder2024data} interacts with live repositories by ingesting data, parsing schemas, and sampling content to perceive statistical patterns, which guide its autonomous analytical queries to explore latent structures.

-\ptitle{Interaction via Execution Feedback.} Another line of work emphasizes the integration of execution outcomes as feedback to guide refinement.
-In this setting, profiling quality measures or code execution results serve as environmental signals that inform subsequent iterations.
-For instance, MetaGen~\cite{alrubaye2025metadata} establishes a validation-centered workflow, where hallucination detection and statistical consistency checks feed back into prompt reconstruction to enhance metadata quality.
-Similarly, DBDescGen~\cite{li2025autodb} proposes automatic database description generation for NL2SQL, in which execution results such as query success rate or accuracy serve as feedback to refine schema-level descriptions.
-Furthermore, DATALORE~\cite{lou2024datalore} extends this paradigm from metadata refinement to lineage reconstruction.
-Specifically, the data agent generates and executes transformation scripts, validates outputs against target tables, and iteratively adjusts candidate selection and logic based on success or mismatch signals.
+\ptitle{Interaction via Execution Feedback.} Another approach emphasizes execution outcomes as feedback for refinement, where profiling quality or code execution results serve as environmental signals.
+MetaGen~\cite{alrubaye2025metadata} establishes validation feedback, such as hallucination detection and consistency checks, to reconstruct prompts and enhance metadata quality.
+DBDescGen~\cite{li2025autodb} proposes automatic database description generation for NL2SQL, in which execution results such as query success rate or accuracy serve as feedback to refine schema-level descriptions.
+DATALORE~\cite{lou2024datalore} extends this feedback paradigm to data lineage reconstruction; it generates and executes transformation scripts, validates outputs, and iteratively adjusts logic based on success or mismatch signals.